witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 ## Integration

-- Transport: silence so far
+- Transport: will get docs soon.
 - Events Management: Resonse but they need until coming friday
 - Saftey: No response as of yet???
-- Dining: ??? do not know yet
+- Dining: They will consider it

 # Challenges and Solutions :thinking:
+- Getting the other groups to talk to us at the begining.

 ---